Last Updated on

 The ability to incline allows the user to perform incline pressing, military pressing, and other modified rowing exercises as well.

 Once again CAP Barbell comes through with an adjustable weightlifting bench that strikes the perfect balance between affordability and quality.

-- Use alone with dumbbells or resistance bands/tubes or Use with the cap fm-cb8008 ultimate power cage (not included) for more options
+- Use weight bench alone or with dumbbells or resistance bands/tubes or use with the CAP FM-CB8008 Ultimate Power Cage (Not included) for more options

 With a solid steel constructed frame, nice wide back support and fully adjustable back and seat segments the CAP Deluxe Utility Bench is an amazing value proposition at the price point.

 If you have the space then you might want to get a dedicated bench press setup in addition to your power rack and bench combination.